Regensburg Cathedral: Significance

 Regensburg Cathedral is the bishop's church and the principal church of the Roman Catholic Diocese of Regensburg.
 It is also the home of Regensburger Domspatzen, which serves as the cathedral choir, and is rich in tradition.
 The structure is considered the most significant Gothic work in southern Germany.

 The cathedral is also the burial place of important bishops, including Johann Michael von Sailer (1829–1832, memorial built by Konrad Eberhard in the south chancel), Georg Michael Wittmann (1832–1833, memorial also by Konrad Eberhard in the north chancel), and Archbishop Michael Buchberger (1927–1961, likewise in the north chancel).
 In the western part of the central nave stands a bronze memorial for the Prince-Bishop Cardinal Philipp Wilhelm (d.
 1598), the brother of Duke Maximilian I of Bavaria.

+Bells

+The cathedral's peal consists of a total of six bells and is among the deepest-pitched in Bavaria, two of which are bourdon bells.
+The largest or bourdon bell is named the Great Princess.
+The bourdon alongside Bells 3 and 4 are hunged in the North Tower while the 2nd Bourdon and Bell 6 are hunged in the South Tower.
+In Germany, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.

+The individual bells are suspended differently: The three largest bells ring on straight steel yokes with an upper weight and counterweight clapper, bell 5 on a cranked steel yoke, and bells 4 and 6 on a straight steel yoke, the latter also having a counterweight clapper.
+All bell frames are made of wood.